 Step 8: Deadhead Spent Flowers

 Deadhead roses by removing any spent flowers.
-Cut back the stem to a leaflet or a bud with 5 leaves.
+Cut back the stem to a 5-leaf leaflet.

 Step 9: Provide Winter Protection